En français

 MSC Datamart data can be automatically retrieved with the Advanced Message Queuing Protocol (AMQP) as soon as they become available.
 An overview and examples to access and use the Meteorological Service of Canada's open data is also available.

 The data is available via the HTTPS protocol.
 It is possible to access it with a standard browser.
-In this case, we obtain a list of links giving access to a shapefile.
+In this case, we obtain a list of links giving access to shapefile or GeoJSON files, according to the selected format.

 File naming convention is: